dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

       return $return;
     }

-Iterate over some data, load nodes one at a time.
+Iterate over faculties, load nodes one at a time.

 <div class="notes">
   * Loading nodes one at a time is slow!
 Should load them all together, to